 Children who are either in school or in preschool may need full days of care on some of those federal holidays if parents are still working.

-My recommendation is to go ahead and look at the calendar year for both your work schedule as well as the child’s school schedule to see which days you might need additional coverage for.
+We recommend looking at the calendar year for both your work schedule as well as your child’s school schedule to see which days you might need additional coverage for.

 And did you know it’s actually not a legal requirement to pay your nanny time and a half if they work on a federal holiday?